 Analysts believe the price is quite likely to trade around the $0.20 to $0.30 range.
 While Coinswitch sees XLM soaring to $1 by 2025.
 However, if it should go backward, the coin could possibly take a dip to roughly $0.05 and hold there for a while before moving up.

-According to Coinmarketcap, XLM is now trading at $0.40 during the bull run of Bitcoin.
-Currently, it’s ranked 15th by cryptocurrency The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
+As of 31 Aug, XLM is trading at $0.335 since the bull run in May 2021.
+Currently, it’s ranked 21 by its The market capitalization (or market cap) of a cryptocurrency is a measurement of its market value.
 In other words, it....

 How High Can Stellar Lumens XLM Go?
 Can It Reach $100?